chloenumber1/intro-python/chapter_3/chapter_3_notes/chapter_3_notes.md

         - 3.3.1.3.1 Reverse order syntax: list.sort(reverse=True)
         - 3.3.1.3.2 Ensure that the keyword "True" is capitalized.
 - *3.3.2 Sorting a List Temporarily with the sorted() Function*:
+    - 3.3.2.1 The sorted() function maintains the original ordering of the list, it just gives a preview of what it would look like sorted.
+    - 3.3.2.2 When you're using the sorted() function, don't assign it.
+That defeats the purpose.
+If you reassign it, you change the value of the original list.
+What you do is print it.
+See the example in e3_cars.py for further clarification.
 - *3.2.3 Printing a List in Reverse Order*:
 - *3.2.4 Finding the Length of a List*:
 **3.4 Avoiding Index Errors When Working with Lists**